cscosu/bootcamp-resources/reversing/rev-NOTES.md

   - Run it and see what happens (You control a *lot* of input.
 Press buttons repeatedly, What happens if you disconnect it from the internet? )
   - Debuggers, other runtime inspection tools (Run it, pause it and poke around)
     - Web: Set breakpoints in Chrome, look at the arguments instead of staring at f(a, b, c) - backtraces are your new best friend
-    - Native: Use a debugger such as GDB (linux), windbg (windows) - set breakpoints at addresses, look at registers
+    - Native: Use a debugger such as GDB (linux), windbg (windows) - set breakpoints at addresses, look at registers. strace ('it shows many system-related operations, like file i/o & networking')
       - See also: GEF for GDB
     - Java / Android: https://frida.re/ (also useful for native), there's some other tools like this too
   - I/O interception: Web debugging proxies, wireshark, tcpdump